angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 </div>
 ```

-This way of implementing provides a good balance of advantages and disadvantages.
+This implementation provides a good balance of advantages and disadvantages.
 We push the de-normalization further back so that it doesn't have to be handled in components and templates every time, That way code duplication is prevented.
 Also, the state still effectively mirrors the API and this simplifies managing and updating entities.
 This seems to be the perfect spot!